storyprotocol/documentation/docs/Developers/tutorials/how-to-register-ip-on-story.md

 ---
 title: How to Register IP on Story
-excerpt: Learn how to add IP & NFT metadata to an IP Asset using the Typescript SDK.
+excerpt: Learn how to register an NFT as IP with proper metadata on Story.
 deprecated: false
 hidden: true
 metadata: